dunglas/calavera/README.md

 ## Install

-The easiest way to install Calavera is to use the official [Docker](https://www.docker.com) image:
+The easiest way to use Calavera is through [Docker](https://www.docker.com).
+Just go to the usage section below.

-    $ docker pull dunglas/calavera

 Alternatively, you can compile Calavera from sources.